kazupon/inclusion-vapor/README.md

 This project try to work **whether interoperability can be provided between components of different frameworks on vapor**.

 > [!WARNING]
-> This is WIP 👷
+> This is WIP 👷, so don't use in production

 ![inclusion-vapor](./assets/inclusion-vapor-v0.png)

 ## 🚂 Current working status:

-- react-vapor (PoC WIP): react for vapor
+- react-vapor (PoC Done): react for vapor
 - svelte-vapor (PoC Done): svelte for vapor

 ## 🍭 Playground